Maximilian I of Mexico: Viceroy of Lombardy-Venetia, 1857–59

-On 28 February 1857, Franz Joseph named Maximilian as viceroy of Lombardy Venetia, an Italian-speaking region of the empire.
+On 28 February 1857, Franz Joseph named Maximilian as viceroy of Lombardy-Venetia, an Italian-speaking region of the empire.
 On 6 September 1857, Maximilian and Charlotte made their entrance to the capital Milan.
 During their stay there the couple lived at the Royal Palace of Milan and occasionally resided at the Royal Villa of Monza.
 As viceroy, Maximilian lived as a sovereign surrounded by an imposing court of chamberlains and servants.
 During his two years as viceroy, Maximilian continued the construction of Miramar Castle, which would not be finished until three years later.
 Charlotte's royal dowry aided in the construction.
-Her brother Leopold would remark in his diary that “the construction of that palace amounts to endless madness.”
+Her brother Leopold would remark in his diary that "the construction of that palace amounts to endless madness."

-Maximilian worked on developing the imperial navy, and he organized the expedition of the ship Novara, which would turn out to be the first circumnavigation of the globe commanded by the Austrian Empire, a scientific expedition, which lasted more than two years from 1857 to 1859, and which involved the participation of many Viennese intellectuals.
+Maximilian worked on developing the imperial navy, and he organized the expedition of the ship Novara, which would turn out to be the first circumnavigation of the globe conducted by the Austrian Empire, a scientific expedition, which lasted more than two years from 1857 to 1859, and which involved the participation of many Viennese intellectuals.
 Politically, the Archduke was strongly influenced by nineteenth-century liberalism, generally not a political position that those of royal blood adhered to.
-The appointment of the young progressive Maximilian to the office of viceroy was made in response to the growing discontent of the Italian population with the rule older Joseph Radetzky von Radetz.
+The appointment of the young progressive Maximilian to the office of viceroy was made in response to the growing discontent of the Italian population with the rule of the older Joseph Radetzky von Radetz.
 The appointment of an Archduke, indeed the Emperor's own brother, was also intended to encourage the local population's personal loyalty to the House of Habsburg.

 Charlotte made efforts to win over her subjects, speaking Italian, visiting charitable institutions, inaugurating schools, and dressing in native Lombard dress.
-On Easter 1858, Maximilian and Charlotte walked down the Grand Canal of Venice in ceremonial dress.
+On Easter 1858, Maximilian and Charlotte sailed down the Grand Canal of Venice in ceremonial dress.
 Despite their efforts, anti-Austrian sentiment continued to spread rapidly throughout the Italian population.

 Maximilian's efforts in administering the province included a revision of the tax registry, a more equitable distribution of tax revenue, the establishment of medical districts, dredging the Venetian canals, expanding the port of Cuomo, draining swamps to put a stop to malaria, fertilization projects and the irrigation of the plains of Friuli.
 There was also a series of urban development projects.
-The Riva degli Schiavoni was extended to the royal gardens of Venice, while in Milan, the avenues gained priority, the Piazza del Duomo was widened, and a new plaza was built between the Teatro alla Scala and the Palazzo Marino.
+The Riva degli Schiavoni was extended to the royal gardens of Venice, while in Milan, the avenues gained priority, the Piazza del Duomo was widened, and a new piazza was built between the Teatro alla Scala and the Palazzo Marino.
 The Biblioteca Ambrosiana library was also restored.

-The British minister of foreign relations wrote in 1859 that “the administration of the provinces of Lombardy Venetia were directed by the Archduke Maximilian with great talent, and both a liberal and conciliatory spirit.”
+The British minister of foreign relations wrote in 1859 that "the administration of the provinces of Lombardy-Venetia were directed by the Archduke Maximilian with great talent, and both a liberal and conciliatory spirit."